odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project 2021. -->

-# Manually configuring and operating a server
+# Configuring and operating a server

 In the previous exercise we used a demo environment where an Egeria server was setup automatically by scripts that ran after you deployed the Helm chart.
 This provides a quick-start